Never before in US history: FBI searches the home of a former president

 “They tend to be respectful of the White House,” said Mr. White on the lawyers of the National Archives.
 “You know, these questions come on presidential records and they’re like, ‘Look, our job is to advise the White House.’
 But they are not by nature an aggressive group of lawyers.”

-Mr. Beschloss and Mr. Brinkley both said the search of Mr. Trump’s home has the potential to become a flashpoint in the ongoing battle between those investigating the former president’s actions and the forces behind the frantic efforts. of Mr Trump to remain in office.
+Mr. Beschloss and Mr. Brinkley both said that the search of Mr. Trump’s home had the potential to become a flashpoint in the battle between those investigating the former president’s actions and the forces that could control the frantic efforts of Mr. Mr Trump to remain in office.

 But they said there were also risks to Mr. Trump and his allies on Capitol Hill, who rushed Monday to attack Mr. Garland and the FBI in the hours following the search.